This section of our website has information about working in Vermont. You can learn about:

 Visit the Privacy Rights Clearinghouse website to read Employment Background Checks: A Jobseeker’s Guide.

-If you have a Criminal Record, read this page: Critical Steps for Ex-offenders Trying to Get Back into the Workforce.
+If you have a criminal record, read this article: 10 Critical Steps for Ex-offenders to Get Back into the Workforce.

-For information about workplace safety, go to the website for Vermont's Occupational Safety and Health Administration (VOSHA).
+For information about workplace safety, visit the website for Vermont's Occupational Safety and Health Administration (VOSHA).